son2005/godot-quadtree/README.md

 Note:
-- Performance check of rect vs rect query is better than circle vs rect query (Please correct me if I am wrong)
+- It is better to use query_rect than query_circle (better performance)